 People came from everywhere to walk in her memory.
 Everyone can take part by walking it in their own way – some people couldn’t make the actual walk itself, but they still raised money, wore a t-shirt and shared it on social media.

 The walk had a really positive impact on the people left devastated by her loss, and it was really important to Heidi’s family and I. Every person marked it in their own way, but we were all there for one reason, which was to remember Heidi and the amazing person that she was.”

 Walk In Her Name is a chance to remember loved ones lost to ovarian cancer and to celebrate the women living with the disease.
-Find out how you can walk it your way in 2019.
+Find out how you can join our Walk In Her Name Step Challenge here.